JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 #### Create S3 bucket
 This part we use AWS CLI to build a bucket directly, which is used to place the faces pictures and trigger lambda events.

-1. Open your cloud9 IDE and paste the following code in console to install AWS CLI and set python environment:
+1. Open your cloud9 IDE and paste the following code in the console to install AWS CLI and set python environment:
 ```
 #Install CLI
 sudo yum -y update